Flotomate/product_docs/source/patch-management/patch-approval.rst

 -  Click on **View Status** adjacent to the Test Task.

 -  A new page opens with the **Deployment Requests** tab.
-All requests are shown in this tab.
+All requests are shown under this tab.

 .. _pf-50:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/patch-management/P-50.png